 - How can technology help?

-Reaching Out to Our Extended Social Networks
+Reaching Out to Our Extended Social Networks For Support

 Talking out what weighs heavy on our hearts can lighten our load.
 Lean on friends who might be going through a similar season of life, can empathize with your situation, or just serve as an ear to listen.
 Connect to others who understand through Facebook groups, support groups like Daughterhood Circles, or virtual support groups offered through your Area Agency on Aging.
 You also can connect to a therapist or a caregiving coach, like a Certified Caregiving Consultant.

-We also can remember that we are not the only source of help, support and love.
+As caregivers, we also can remember that we are not the only source of help, support and love.
 When you can’t, know another can.
 We can encourage those in our lives to build a network that includes us, but is not just us.
 We can do the same for ourselves.

 Looking to Technology for Support